imixs/imixs-ml/imixs-ml-workflow/README.md

 ### Natural Language Processing (NLP)

 The MLAdapter sends text from documents to the ML Service endpoint for Named Entity Recognition (NER) and text classification.
-The results will automatically stored into the current process instance.
+The results are automatically stored into the current process instance.

 The ML Adapter creates the following items